swcarpentry/r-novice-gapminder/_episodes/15-knitr-markdown.md

 ## Markdown

-Markdown is a system for writing web pages by marking up the text much as you would in an email rather than writing html code.
-The marked-up text gets _converted_ to html, replacing the marks with the proper html code.
+Markdown is a system for writing web pages by marking up the text much as you would in an email rather than writing HTML code.
+The marked-up text gets _converted_ to HTML, replacing the marks with the proper HTML code.

 For now, let's delete all of the stuff that's there and write a bit of markdown.